microsoft/pxt/docs/writing-docs/snippets.md

 | sig                |          |     ✔️     |                  |
 | sim                |          |     ✔️     |                ||

-## Inline code snippets
+### Inline code snippets

-If an inline code snippet start with `[` and ends with `]`, the doc engine will try to render it as a block.
-If the renderer finds a documentation page matching this API call, it will also make the block a hyperlink.
+If an inline code snippet starts with `[` and ends with `]`, the doc engine will try to render it as a block.
+If the renderer finds a documentation page matching this API call, it will also make the block a hyperlink to that page.

 Generally these snippets can only be one line of code, but a variable block can be included like: ``[let myNum: number = null; pause(myNum)]``